Generalized probabilities in statistical theories: Conclusions

 \section{Conclusions}

-\nd We have presented a new approach to probabilities appearing in QM.
-While there exist two alternative formalisms to CP (the Kolmogorovian and the one due to R. T. Cox), we have also shown that these two approaches can be extended to the non-commutative case.
-In this way, we find that CP are just a particular case of a more general mathematical framework in which, the lattice is distributive.
+We presented a new approach for probabilities appearing in QM.
+While there exist (at least) two alternative formalisms to CP (the Kolmogorovian and the one due to R. T. Cox), we have also shown that these two approaches can be extended to the non-commutative case.
+In~this way, we find that CP are a particular case of a more general mathematical framework in which the lattice is distributive.
 QP is also a particular case of a vast family of theories for which the propositional lattice is non-distributive.
-Thus, we have a precise formal expression of the notion of QP.
-Of course, these formal frameworks does not exhaust the philosophical debate around the existence or not of a well defined notion of QP; notwithstanding, the extension of the Cox's method to the non-distributive case and the possibility of including a description of the probabilities in QM in it, constitutes a precise step towards understanding the notion of QP offering a new point of view of this notion.
+Thus, we have a precise formal expression of the notion of~QP.